imagej/imagej.github.io/pages/Javassist.md

         my.class.Name
 ```

-If you are using Fiji's {% include github content='TODO' %} , you can
+If you are using Fiji's {% include github org='fiji' repo='fiji-compat'
+source='fiji/JavassistHelper.java' label='JavassistHelper' %} , you can
 use the *verify()* method which does nothing else than to hand off to
 the ASM component's verifier.
 Example: